mirzomumin/construction_ai/README.md

 cd construction_ai
 ```

-3. Create a virtual environment
+3. Create a virtual environment depends on your OS

 `Linux/MacOS:`
 ```shell